Want to Come Sail with Us for a While?

 · For our monthly salons, we invite fellow artists and other creatives/cultural workers for an open-air art party/intimate indoor gathering

 where you can present your work to a very receptive audience of local artist peers and other arts professionals and appreciators

 · We occasionally host artists' dinners for our international and NYC-based creative colleagues

 · During the warm months, we use our roof deck as a stage for creative productions across several disciplines

 · You can organize open studio events during your stay, including participation in the neighborhood-wide extravaganza, Greenpoint Open Studios

 · Collaborative productions can potentially also be hosted on one of our sister platforms, Last Frontier NYC and/or the KWBS rooftop stage

-A community of hardworking artists, Mothership NYC has no outside funding, so everybody on board must cover their own rent.
+A community of hardworking artists (and a sleepy ship’s cat), Mothership NYC has no outside funding, so everybody on board must cover their own rent.
 However, knowing full well the brutal reality of the New York real estate market, we wish to make a sojourn with us feasible also for colleagues of limited means.
 Therefore, with the generous help of anonymous donors, we have created the annual NOoSPHERE Arts Residency Award: Once a year, we offer a month-long residency free of charge to one talented international artist.
 Selected by a committee of peers, the award winner will spend their time on board with us developing a creative project for presentation to the NYC audience on one of our Brooklyn stages.
 Annual deadline: February 4.
 The awardee will choose a month in the following year as their residency period.

 Please contact Captain Sol for additional information: